openharmony/docs/en/device-dev/quick-start/faq.md

     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     python get-pip.py
     ```

+## What should I do if the message "Could not find a version that satisfies the requirement ohos-build" is displayed during hb installation?<a name="section47351657163213"></a>

+-   **Symptom**

+    The message "Could not find a version that satisfies the requirement ohos-build" is displayed during the execution of the  **python3 -m pip install --user ohos-build**  command.

+-   **Possible Causes**

+    The installation fails due to poor network connectivity.

+-   **Solutions**
+    1. Ensure that your computer has a good network connection.
+If the network connection is unstable, rectify the network fault and reinstall hb.
+    2. If the network is functional, run the following commands to install hb by specifying a temporary PyPI source:

+        ```
+        python3 -m pip install -i https://pypi.tuna.tsinghua.edu.cn/simple ohos-build
+        ```

 ## What should I do if the message "ImportError: No module named apt\_pkg" is displayed during the execution of an unidentifiable command?<a name="section159891252236"></a>